warengonzaga/wifi-passview/README.md

 [![License](https://img.shields.io/github/license/WarenGonzaga/wifi-passview.svg?style=for-the-badge)](https://github.com/WarenGonzaga/WiFi-Passview)
 [![Powered By](https://img.shields.io/badge/Powered%20By-GulpJS-orange.svg?style=for-the-badge)](https://gulpjs.com)

-**WiFi Passview** is an open source batch script based program that can recover your WiFi Password easily in seconds.
+**WiFi Passview** is an open-source batch script-based program that can recover your WiFi Password easily in seconds.
 This is for Windows OS only.
-Basically, this scripted program has the same function as other passview softwares such as webpassview and mailpassview.
+Basically, this scripted program has the same function as other passview software such as webpassview and mailpassview.
+[Visit Wiki](https://github.com/WarenGonzaga/wifi-passview/wiki)

 _**Disclaimer**: WiFi Passview is **NOT** designed for malicious use!
 Please use this program responsibly!_